Miranda Cooper: 2001–present: songwriting and musical theatre

 Following the demise of their deal with London Records, Cooper and Higgins began writing and producing for other artists.
 Cooper has been described as the "chief lyricist" of Xenomania, who are based out of a converted mansion in Kent.
 Cooper co-wrote the lyrics for the song "Round Round" which became a number one hit for the Sugababes in 2002.
 Xenomania continued their commercial breakthrough by writing "Sound of the Underground" for Popstars: The Rivals winners Girls Aloud; the song spent four consecutive weeks at number one.

 Since 2002, Xenomania have been recurring collaborators of Girls Aloud.
 Miranda Cooper co-wrote all of Girls Aloud's original singles up until their hiatus in 2009, including the BRIT Award-winning number one "The Promise".
 Cooper also co-wrote another number one single for the Sugbabes, 2003's "Hole in the Head", as well as the singles "In the Middle" and "Red Dress".
 In 2011, Cooper worked with girl group The Saturdays, co-penning the single "All Fired Up", and boy band The Wanted.
-Cooper has also co-written songs for prestigious artists such as Kylie Minogue and Pet Shop Boys, including the singles "Giving You Up" and "Love Etc." Xenomania have also helped launch the careers of The X Factor contestant Amelia Lily and Australian singer-songwriter Gabriella Cilmi.
+Cooper has also co-written songs for prestigious artists such as Kylie Minogue, Pet Shop Boys, and Maisie Peters including the singles "Giving You Up", "Love Etc.", and "There It Goes".
+Xenomania have also helped launch the careers of The X Factor contestant Amelia Lily and Australian singer-songwriter Gabriella Cilmi.

 In May 2018, a stage musical adaptation of the film Son of Rambow was workshopped at The Other Palace in London which featured lyrics by Cooper (with previous writing partner Nick Coler and writer Richard Marsh).
 Cooper and Coler also wrote the musical adaptation of David Walliams' book Billionaire Boy which will premiere at the Nuffield Theatre, Southampton (City theatre) for Christmas 2018.
+In April 2026, it was announced she was adapting the 2019 film Fighting with My Family into a stage musical, alongside Coler and Jon Brittain.